MarkoSOE/QuikTalk/frontend/README.md

 - Show notifications in the front end when errors occur during signup or login

+- fix skeleton loading on mainpage when user has no chats active

+- Chat bubbles don't stay in the container

+- instead of getting local user from localstorage want to use UseContext to set current user when user logs in or signs up

+- fix css for mobile view

+- Modal not working properly for creating groupchats

 ## Available Scripts

 In the project directory, you can run: